Turkmen Naval Forces

+Although Turkmenistan is not connected to the world's oceans, it is on the Caspian Sea, the world's largest lake, which is where the Naval Forces operate.
+There are no large navigable rivers in the country, so they are not active on the rivers.

 History

 The Turkmenistan navy was established in 1992.
 From 1992 to 1997, the Navy of Turkmenistan existed as a separate division of border guard ships and boats, deployed in the city of Turkmenbashy as part of the Border Troops of the Ministry of Defense of Turkmenistan, and then transferred to the subordination of the State Border Service of Turkmenistan.
 In August 2009, President of Turkmenistan Gurbanguly Berdimuhammedov announced the creation of a new independent navy, saying that it would be used to protect the nation from external threats, such as "international terrorist groups" who "would like to disturb the Turkmen people's peaceful life".
 On 1 October 2009, Berdimuhammedov declared the previous Turkmen Navy null and void.
 On 22 January 2010, a 5-year program for the development of the Navy was implemented, which laid the foundation for the creation of a national Navy as part of the Ministry of Defense.

 At the end of that five-year period in 2015, the navy engaged in its first major action since establishment.
 Turkmen naval vessels fired on a fishing boat from Iran, sinking it and killing one of the fishermen.
 Iranian media referred to the navy's actions as "a move beyond diplomatic norms and contrary to international law".
 In September 2017, it held its first naval exercises in the Caspian Sea.
 In early 2018, efforts were continued to strengthen the navy.

 On 11 August 2021, President Berdimuhammedov commissioned the navy's first domestically assembled corvette, the Deniz Khan.